Back from layoff, No. 3 Michigan tops No. 21 Wisconsin 67-59

 D’Mitrik Trice scored 16 points, Aleem Ford had 15 and Jonathan Davis had 11 for Wisconsin.

-Michigan’s rust was apparent early as Wisconsin led by as many as 14 in the first half and took a 39-27 lead into the locker room.

-Wisconsin shot 53.8% overall and went 5 of 7 from 3-point range in the first half against a Michigan team that came in holding opponents to 37.4% shooting, third best in Division I. Ford led the way by scoring 11 points in the first 8 1/2 minutes.

-But the Badgers shot 7 of 28 in the second half and missed their last 11 3-point attempts.
+The Badgers shot 7 of 28 in the second half and missed their last 11 3-point attempts after leading 42-32 early in the period.

-Wisconsin led 42-32 early in the second half when Brad Davison drove to the basket and his elbow hit Michigan’s Mike Smith in the face.
-Michigan’s bench showed its displeasure and wanted a flagrant foul called on the play — but the only call the Wolverines got was a technical foul against their bench.

-Trice made one of the two ensuing free throws, but the incident seemed to fire up Michigan.
-Smith responded with a three-point play on the Wolverines’ next possession as Michigan began to claw its way back.

 More AP college basketball: https://apnews.com/hub/college-basketball and https://twitter.com/AP_Top25